axibase/atsd/rule-engine/incoming-webhooks.md

       entity = jenkins
     ```

-1. The entity may be specified literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=test-1`
+1. The entity can be specified literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=test-1`

     ```elm
       entity = test-1
     ```

-1. The entity can be extracted from a JSON field by referencing the field's full name with `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`
+1. The entity can be extracted from a JSON field by referencing the field full name with `command.entity` parameter, for example `/api/v1/messages/webhook/jenkins?command.entity=server.name`

     ```json
       {